Top tips for writing a good motion

 This year’s ARM is scheduled to take place on 15 September 2020 as a single day, virtual event.

-In order to help inform your drafting of motions you can find the latest information on:
+You can find the latest information on:

 - COVID-19 and its impact on the NHS, clinicians and the public